-Fires lead annually to major losses both in terms of fatalities, injured people, and in terms of lost values.
-In response to this challenge, the Fire Research and Innovation Centre (FRIC) started in spring 2019.
+Fire Research and Innovation Centre (FRIC) started in spring 2019, as a response to the challenge of that fires annually lead to major losses both in terms of fatalities, injured people, and in terms of lost values.
 The main objective of the centre is to increase knowledge within the field of fire science in order to support decisions and develop better solutions providing increased fire safety in buildings.
-FRIC shall strengthen cooperation and lead to a long-term increase of competence and dissemination of knowledge within the fire safety field.
+FRIC strengthens cooperation and leads to a long-term increase of competence and dissemination of knowledge within the fire safety field.

 The research is organized into four work packages:

 - Fire dynamics and modeling

 - Building Technology and design

 Multidisciplinary cooperation is a prerequisite for development of good solutions in the centre.
 FRIC is led by RISE Fire Research

 in Trondheim, with NTNU